IBM Cloud Docs

 Explore the CI toolchain

-The DevSecOps CI IaC toolchain looks like this:
+DevSecOps IaC CI toolchain

-DevSecOps IaC Continuous Integration toolchain
+DevSecOps CI toolchain

 Run the pr pipeline

-To start the pr pipeline, create a merge request in your application repository:
+To start the pr-pipeline, create a merge request in your application repository:

 1. From the CI toolchain page, click the application repository tile.
 By default it gets created with a name compliance-app-<timestamp>.